pnp/powershell/documentation/Connect-PnPOnline.md

 Connect-PnPOnline -Url contoso.sharepoint.com -EnvironmentVariable -Tenant 'contoso.onmicrosoft.com'
 ```

-This method assumes you have the necessary environment variables available.
-For more information the required environment variables, please refer to this article, [Azure.Identity Environment Variables](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/identity/Azure.Identity#environment-variables) here.
-We support only Service principal with certificate and Username with password mode for authentication.
-Configuration will be attempted in that order.
-For example, if values for a certificate and username+password are both present, the client certificate method will be used.

 This example uses the `AZURE_CLIENT_CERTIFICATE_PATH` and `AZURE_CLIENT_CERTIFICATE_PASSWORD` environment variable values to authenticate.
 The `AZURE_CLIENT_ID` environment variable must be present and `Tenant` parameter value must be provided.

 ### EXAMPLE 16